 While your mortgage or car loan won’t be forgiven, your student loan can easily be forgiven if you meet the requirements.
 And there is no better way to lower the cost of your loan than not paying it off.
 So, how do you avoid paying off your student loans?

 Well, it depends on the type of student loan you have.
-Only government student loans can be forgiven and you still have to meet the minimum requirements.
+Only government student loans can be forgiven; you must still meet the minimum requirements.
 The government has many student loan forgiveness programs that you can qualify for and lower the cost of your loan.
-If you want to apply for a student loan forgiveness program, do not refinance it as it will turn your loan into a private loan and disqualify you from any government loan forgiveness program.
+If you want to apply for a student loan forgiveness program, do not refinance it, as it will turn your loan into a private loan and disqualify you from any government loan forgiveness program.

-According to the U.S. Department of Education, the minimum requirements to qualify for the Federal Student Loan SAVE Plan Forgiveness are the following.
+According to the U.S. Department of Education, the minimum requirements to qualify for the Federal Student Loan SAVE Plan Forgiveness are as follows:

 If you borrowed more than $12,000 in student loans, your student loan will be forgiven after an additional year of payments for every $1,000 you borrowed above the $12,000 mark.
 For more information, refer to the U.S. Department of Education’s full report for the $1.2 Billion in SAVE Plan Forgiveness.